humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 Wow I thought, could there be something to this story?
 I have compiled a list of dates of some significant events and added references for you to do your own investigations.

+Terminology: SARS-CoV-2 (in some early papers called 'Wuhan CoV') is the viral cause of covid-19.

 ## Wuhan Institute of Virology (WIV)

 The only P4 (high security lab) in China is in Wuhan (two in Taiwan), and is located several hundred meters to a few kilometers (I have seen reports vary from 280m to 12km) away from the suspected outbreak [epicentre](https://www.researchgate.net/publication/338993642_A_new_coronavirus_associated_with_human_respiratory_disease_in_China) the Wuhan wet market (though the this association may have been recently [discounted](https://www.researchgate.net/publication/340924249_Is_considering_a_genetic-manipulation_origin_for_SARS-CoV-2_a_conspiracy_theory_that_must_be_censored)).
 Until last week I had not done any research into the WIV.